-The library syntax is GEN bnfinitO(GEN P, long flag, GEN tech = NULL, long prec)
+The library syntax is GEN bnfinit0(GEN P, long flag, GEN tech = NULL, long prec)

-Also available is GEN Buchall(GEN P, long flag, long prec), corresponding to tech = NULL, where flag is either 0 (default) or nf\FORCE (include all data in algebraic form).
-The function GEN Buchall\param(GEN P, double c1, double c2, long nrpid, long flag, long prec) gives direct access to the technical parameters.
+Also available is GEN Buchall(GEN P, long flag, long prec), corresponding to tech = NULL, where flag is either 0 (default) or nf_FORCE (include all data in algebraic form).
+The function GEN Buchall_param(GEN P, double c1, double c2, long nrpid, long flag, long prec) gives direct access to the technical parameters.

-3.13.12 bnfisintnorm(bnf, x).
+3.13.12 bnfisintnorm(bnf, x, {flag = 0}).
 Computes a complete system of solutions (modulo units of positive norm) of the absolute norm equation Norm(a) = x, where a is an integer in bnf.
 If bnf has not been certified, the correctness of the result depends on the validity of GRH.
+If (optional) flag is set, allow returning solutions in factored form, which helps a lot when the fundamental units are large (equivalently, when bnf.reg is large); having an exact algebraic bnf from bnfinit(,1) is necessary in this case, else setting the flag will mostly be a no-op.